hisunnymay/community/docs/reference/annotations/vc.md

 - Check the validity of user input value
 - When Value Check fails
     - Bot informs users the input value is invalid
-    - choose which slot to be cleared so bot can ask again
+    - Choose which slot to be cleared so bot can ask again

 ## How to use
 Value Check is an optional slot annotation.
 When a user inputs value into a slot and slots before this slot has been checked, [DM (Dialog Management)](https://www.framely.ai/guide/architecture.html#dialog-understanding-du) will check conditions in Value Check.